 However, if you want to innovate, take a risk and hire people who will have an outside point of view and willing to question things.
 And it’s not just recruitment – make sure you take a close look at your current workforce and unearth those employees with a high-performing, innovative drive.

 A collaborative approach can increase the levels of motivation and participation of team members, which in turn provides an atmosphere which can breed experimentation and innovation.
 This can lead to significant business benefits – PwC’s 2017 Innovation Benchmark Report showed that companies embracing collaborative approaches to innovation were twice as likely to expect growth rates of 15% or more.Companies embracing collaborative approaches to innovation were twice as likely to expect growth rates of 15% or more. – PwC’s Innovation Benchmark Report

 Collaboration is crucial in allowing a global workforce to work together.
 Have the right technology available, which will allow your employees to work productively with clients while still always being available to their teams.
-Enterprise management solutions will help, as they will allow your staff to access the same connected real-time information – whatever they need that meets their needs.
+Cloud-native solutions will help, as they will allow your staff to access the same connected real-time information – whatever they need that meets their needs.